 More Cooking Control

-When you choose air frying, or dehydrating, the unit automatically runs on high speed.
+When you choose air frying or dehydrating, the unit automatically runs at high speed.
 More hot air is continuously circulated inside the oven and the food is cooked evenly and much faster.
 It will as well boost the roasting of the food.

 The other functions run on lower fan speed and everything gets browned and cooked the same.

 You can run two cooking modes back to back on this even.
 If you have a steak and want to cook it such that the outside has a nice browning while the inside remains soft and juicy, you can program the oven to broil it on high heat which seals in the juices, then switch to lower temperature to bake it and finish the cooking.